wp-plugins/the-holiday-calendar/readme.txt

 = Which countries are currently supported? =

+For now we only provide holidays for:

+Brazil,
+France,
+Germany,
+India,
+Japan,
+Mexico,
+Russia,
+South Korea,
+United Kingdom,
+United States

-For now we only provide the US holidays.
-However in the near future we plan to support other countries also.
+In the near future we plan to support other countries also.

 == Screenshots ==